tlerias/hellofresh-html-css-workshop/README.md

 ### <div class="hall-of-fame"></div>
 ![hall of fame](./hall-of-fame.png)
+### Discussion:
+- What is an SVG?
+- How is it different from an image?
 ### Requirements
+- [ ] Change the color of the stars to be yellow
 - [ ] Card must be as tall as two cards and fit the length of the container (as we currently do on the [HF Menu Page](https://www.hellofresh.com/menus))
 - [ ] Image must be 728px tall
 - [ ] Review text must overlap the image and review author's name must be on the right with the rest of the review text left aligned